-Once all of the information has been reviewed by the underwriters, a decision can be made regarding your policy, as well as about an appropriate premium price.
+After an underwriter has analyzed the information, a decision can be made regarding your policy, as well as about an appropriate premium price.
 In most cases, insurance companies will have three primary underwriting classes.
 These include the following:

 - Standard – Those who are rated as a Standard are considered to be of average health.
 These policy holders will therefore be charged an average rate of premium for their life insurance coverage.

 - Substandard – Those who are rated as a Substandard may have some type of health issues that makes their overall health below average – yet their health is not poor enough to have their application for coverage denied altogether.
-Because these insureds are considered to be a higher risk than those who are Standard, they will be charged a higher rate of premium in order to compensate for this.
+Since their rating is below the standard, the premium charged will be more than standard.

 - Preferred – Those who are in the Preferred rating class are in excellent health condition.
 They also have a family health history that is also excellent.
 Because those who are in the Preferred class pose less risk of claim than the Standard and the Substandard policy holders, they are typically charged less in premium for their life insurance coverage.

 In some cases, an individual’s health will be poor enough that they may be denied for coverage by the life insurance company.
-In this case, however, the applicant still may qualify by applying for a guaranteed issue life insurance plan.
+In this case, however, the applicant still may qualify if they look towards certain policies like a Guaranteed Issue plan.